operations

 The Four Zones of a Pool Service Truck

-Zone 2: Liquid Chemical Storage (Vented, Stable)
+Zone 2: Liquid Chemical Storage, Upright and Ventilated

 ⚠️ Warning: Liquid chlorine + acid = chlorine gas.
 This is a fatal combination in an enclosed truck bed.
 Never transport them in the same container, same bin, or stacked on top of each other.
 If you smell pool-chemical fumes inside your cab, pull over immediately and ventilate.